Do you or your children suffer from allergy and running noses?

 I believe it would.

-The good news is, there is a type of vitamins from Japan which can regulate our immune system.
-The vitamin is known as Shiruto, by BE International.
+The good news is, there is a type of functional food which is a botanical beverage mix drink from Japan which can regulate our immune system.